BTS fandom tech firm Weverse reaches beyond K-Pop

 "For example, we do commerce, but there is no seasonality...
 We have 80 teams of artists, and some of them are always doing something," he said.

-Like K-Pop's popularity, the app is also global.
-Users are based in more than 200 countries and only about 10% of the app users speak Korean, Choi said.
-Top 5 countries Weverse users are from include Japan, Indonesia, Mexico, the United States and South Korea.
+App users are based in more than 200 countries, notably Japan and the United States, and only about 10% speak Korean, Choi said.

 (Reporting by Joyce Lee; Editing by Michael Perry)